 Ladybirds will predominantly consume most species of Aphid, but will also feed on other soft-bodied pests.
 We would, however, advise use of more specific predators in tackling these pests, such as Spider Mites and Thrips.
 See our range of available predators for these two pests by clicking on the links attached to the two names.

-Ladybird adults are suited for use in greenhouses and poly tunnels.
-Adults can be released outdoors but are difficult to apply to specific infestations , as they are winged and can fly off.
-Ladybird larvae, which are not winged at this stage of their life cycle, are easier to use in outdoor infestations, as the larvae will stay in one place.
+Adult Ladybirds are best suited for application onto Aphid infested plants in confined spaces such as greenhouses, conservatories and polytunnels.
+The adult Ladybirds can be released outdoors but are difficult to apply directly to specific infestations as they are winged and can fly away.
+Ladybird larvae, which are not winged at this stage of their life cycle, are easier to use for outdoor infestations, as the larvae will stay in one place.

 Adult Ladybirds can be used in temperatures above 10℃ indoors or outdoors, with an optimum temperature being above 15℃.
 Ladybirds should only be introduced when pests are present.

 For indoor use of the adult Ladybirds: they should be released from March to September.